ngholson/g4ScoreBoard/README.md

 ---------------------------------------------------------------
 ## What\'s New
 ```
+2022SEPT13 - Fixed Known Issue, where clock would occasionally start at 0.

 2022SEPT11 - Added experimental option 'opacity slider'. see Experimental page for details.

 2022SEPT10 - Added Sponsor logos.